Oblivionburn/OP_Engine/README.md

 # Oblivionburn Productions Game Engine
 ### This is the source code for a simple C# game engine used to make 2D tile mapped games for Windows (DirectX) in Visual Studio 2022.
 Uses MonoGame libraries for rendering pipeline and FMOD for sound.
-###### Disclaimer: This does not include an editor like you would find with Unity or Unreal Engine, this is for programming games from scratch in Visual Studio.
+> [!WARNING]This does not include an editor like you would find with Unity or Unreal Engine, this is for programming games from scratch in Visual Studio.
 I created this 'engine' to save myself some time with getting new games up and running.
 I've mostly used it for making RPG, Strategy, and Simulation games.

 ### Dependencies:
 - MonoGame v3.7.1.189+ for Windows Desktop DirectX (dll's included in the zip release, but you'll still need to install it for the templates in VS)